Engee documentation

 Details

-Estimated direction to the target as a real matrix 2 by .
-Each column contains the estimated direction to the target as [azimuthAngle; elevationAngle], where azimuthAngle is the estimated azimuth angle and elevationAngle is the estimated elevation angle.
+Estimation of the direction to the target in the form of a real matrix 2 on .
+Each column contains the calculated direction to the target in the form of [azimuthAngle; elevationAngle], where azimuthAngle is the calculated azimuth angle, and elevationAngle is the calculated elevation angle.

 The units of measurement are degrees.